ShankulShukla/Image-Feature-Extraction/README.md

 # Analysis on image feature extraction

 An implementational study on traditional and deep learning techniques for feature extraction.
-Extracting features i.e., comprehensive description of image to enhance accuracy of our classifier on the target dataset.
-This project involves various image processing technique including *edge detection, data augmentation, smoothing, feature detection, and extraction etc*.
+Extracting features i.e., comprehensive description of the image to enhance the accuracy of our classifier on the target dataset.
+This project involves various image processing techniques including *edge detection, data augmentation, smoothing, feature detection, and extraction, etc*.

 ## Traditional feature detection

-In this we extract set of descriptors of image’s features, then pass those extracted features to our machine learning algorithms for classification on Hand sign language classification.
+In this, we extract a set of descriptors of the image’s features, then pass those extracted features to our machine learning algorithms for classification on Hand sign language classification.
 Before extracting features from feature detection algorithms we apply some processing steps to our images -

-Images in our dataset contain different types of noise due to its creation via webcam, image smoothing (also called blurring) helps in reducing the noise.
-We applied Gaussian filter for image smoothing to all images in our dataset as we found that gaussian preserves more features like edges which is quite important based on our hand sign dataset.
-The gaussian kernel size of 5x5 gave the best results.
-Then I extracted the edges using canny edge detector and passed these processed images to the feature extraction algorithms explained in this section.
-I observed that these processing resulted in an increased set of feature descriptor for each algorihtm and also better accuracy on the target dataset.
+Images in our dataset contain different types of noise due to their creation via webcam, image smoothing (also called blurring) helps in reducing the noise.
+We applied a Gaussian filter for image smoothing to all images in our dataset as we found that gaussian preserves more features like edges which is quite important based on our hand sign dataset.
+The Gaussian kernel size of 5x5 gave the best results.
+Then I extracted the edges using a canny edge detector and passed these processed images to the feature extraction algorithms explained in this section.
+I observed that this processing resulted in an increased set of feature descriptors for each algorithm and also better accuracy on the target dataset.

-Further, I used the bag of visual word model on the feature extracted by the descriptors and applied K means clustering so that similar features are clustered together.
+Further, I used the bag of visual word models on the feature extracted by the descriptors and applied K means clustering so that similar features are clustered together.
 Then created a new feature representation of the images based on the clustering.

-> Based on the feature representation created, I tried various Machine learning algorithms and got the following results (test accuracy) on improved sign dataset-
+> Based on the feature representation created, I tried various Machine learning algorithms and got the following results (test accuracy) on the improved sign dataset-

 ![image](images/accuracytrad.png)

-> With Sign MNIST dataset all algorithms were able to achieve more than 90% test accuracy.
+> With the Sign MNIST dataset all algorithms were able to achieve more than 90% test accuracy.

 ### Scale-Invariant Feature Transform (SIFT)